alexlobera/leanjs_OLD_NX/src/pages/blog/the-perfect-react-bootcamp-student.md

 ---
-title: Are YOU the Perfect React Bootcamp Student?
+title: Are YOU the Perfect React GraphQL Student?
 date: 2019-01-25
-subtitle: The React Bootcamp is catered to devs looking to upskill, but is it right for you?!
+subtitle: Our courses are catered to devs looking to upskill, but is it right for you?!
 author: richard
 imageUrl: https://firebasestorage.googleapis.com/v0/b/reactjsacademy-react.appspot.com/o/blog%20post%20images%2FperfectReactStudent%2FIMG_0414.jpg?alt=media&
 order: 15
 ---

-We’ve been teaching React since 2016 and in that time we’ve often been asked what makes the perfect ReactJS Academy student.
+We’ve been teaching since 2016 and in that time we’ve often been asked what makes the perfect React GraphQL Academy student.
 We’ve been asked what base knowledge you need, especially.

-So today we’re going to answer a few FAQs to make sure you get the most out of [React Bootcamp](/react/training/bootcamp/) - and we’ll have some snippets from past students along the way!
+So today we’re going to answer a few FAQs to make sure you get the most out of [React Courses](/react/training/) and [GraphQL Trainings](/graphql/training/) - and we’ll have some snippets from past students along the way!

 ![image alt text](https://firebasestorage.googleapis.com/v0/b/reactjsacademy-react.appspot.com/o/blog%20post%20images%2FperfectReactStudent%2Fimage_1.jpg?alt=media&)

-## What do ReactJS Academy students learn? <a name="react-bootcamp-syllabus"></a>
+## What do our students learn? <a name="react-bootcamp-syllabus"></a>

-Just to recap what the React Bootcamp is, it’s a week-long intensive React training course.
-We introduce students to React and get them thinking in a React way.
-Then we mentor students rapidly, taking a deep dive into the React ecosystem to cover:
+To recap what the bootcamps are, they're week-long intensive GraphQL and React training courses.
+We introduce students to the technology and get them thinking in the React / GraphQL way whilst mentoring students rapidly.

+They're deep dives into both technologies and feature our complete curriculums....

+#####The React Bootcamp covers:

 - Modern JS